 Given the amount of internet providers on the market today, it is hard to know which one is the best for you and your circumstances.

-Can you have two internet providers in one house?
+Can you have two internet providers in one house in the UK?
 The simple answer

-Really, you should only ever consider doing this if you answer yes to any of the following questions AND you have the financial capacity to afford two different monthly subscriptions to internet providers;
+Really, you should only ever consider getting a second broadband line if you answer yes to any of the following questions and you have the financial capacity to afford two different monthly subscriptions to internet providers;

 - Is your current sole internet provider’s connection not quick or stable enough?